MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ComplianceCase.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

-Use the Get-ComplianceCase cmdlet to different types of compliance cases in the Microsoft 365 compliance center and Microsoft 365 compliance center.
+Use the Get-ComplianceCase cmdlet to different types of compliance cases in the Microsoft Purview portal and Microsoft 365 compliance center.
 See the CaseType parameter for a list of these case types.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).